-I Had An Allergic Reaction To Hair Dye – Can I Claim Compensation?
+I Had An Allergic Reaction To Hair Dye – Can I Claim?

-By Mark Ainsdale.
-Last Updated 1st July 2021.
+By Emily Jones.
+Last Updated 8th September 2023.
 Welcome to our guide on hair dye claims.
 Going to a hairdresser should be an enjoyable experience.
 However, suffering a hair dye allergic reaction can be a painful and distressing thing to go through.
 In extreme situations, a hair dye allergic reaction can cause an anaphylactic shock that may be life-threatening.

 If you have been harmed due to an allergic reaction to hair dye at the hairdressers, you may be entitled to claim compensation for your injuries.
 And in the very tragic instance that you lost your loved one to a hair dye allergy death, you may be able to claim compensation on their behalf.
 Indeed, Legal Expert can provide you with a solicitor to handle your hair dye claims.
 And they will push to win you the maximum amount of compensation you could be entitled to.

-If you are looking to claim a hairdressing injury or injuries caused by a hair dye allergic reaction, call Legal Expert for your free consultation.
-If we can see that you have legitimate grounds to claim compensation, we can provide you with a No Win No Fee solicitor to handle your claim.
-Please contact our personal injury solicitors today by calling 0800 073 8804 to begin your claim.
-Alternatively, please use our online claims form to get in touch with us about how to claim.
+If you wish to speak to an advisor about making a hair dye allergic reaction claim, then we are happy to help.
+If we can see that you have legitimate grounds to claim compensation, we may be able to provide you with a No Win No Fee solicitor to handle your claim.
+Please contact our team today by calling 0800 073 8804.
+Alternatively, please use our online claims form or our live chat service to get in touch with us about how to claim.